VictorGrosset/emc-rf-calculator/README.md

 ## This project is the occasion for me to actively and seriously learn Rust associated with Slint UI framework.
 Except a long time of development as I do this on spare time, which I don't have a lot.

+  PS: The Readme will be updated along the advancement of my project